 By April/May of 1945, Nazi Germany was defeated but Japan was still fighting.
 The war in the Pacific was quickly draining what was left of America’s manpower and resources after so much of it had gone into the war in Europe.

-There was no doubt as to the large number of deaths and casualties America would eventually have to sustain in having to invade Japan.
-Their culture valued honor and death before surrender.
+There was no doubt as to the large number of deaths and casualties America would of had to eventually sustain in having to invade Japan because of culture.
+It valued honor and death before surrender.

 The first bomb verified that assessment.
 It took 3 days of waiting, and yet another drop of the most destructive weapon the world had ever seen, for Japan to finally surrender.